nimhar/WinC/README.md

 Notice that the code has been decompiled from the jar files since the original code files has been lost.

-it is more than plausible that changes and faults will be found.
+It is more than plausible that changes and faults will be found.
 If this is the case,  would love to know so!

 ## License